 Working Among Peers

 I had the pleasure of presenting about ArcLight at the Oct 2020 Blacklight Summit alongside Julie Hardesty (Indiana University) and Trey Pendragon (Princeton University).
 The three of us shared our experiences implementing ArcLight at our institutions.
 Though we have the same core ArcLight software underpinning our apps, we have each taken different strategies to build on top of it.
 Nevertheless, we’re all emerging with solutions that look polished and fill in various gaps to meet our unique local needs.
 It’s exciting to see how well the software holds up in different contexts, and to be able to glean inspiration from our peers’ platforms.

 A lot of content in this post will reiterate what I shared in the presentation.
-A recording of that presentation will be available soon, and when it is, I’ll post it here.

 Back in April, I discussed at length our custom-built features and interface revisions that we had completed by the halfway point for the project.
 So, now let’s look closer at everything else we added in the second half (and in the post-launch period).